sparker888/wri-case-study/src/app/docs/project-phases-budget/page.md

 In addition to this focus, there were some limits to the project in terms of its scope.
 Here are the main points from the requirements docs.

-1. Content for the project would be from 2023 website (with some polishing).
+1. Content for the project would be from the 2023 website (with some polishing).

 2. Ten page templates were to be designed and built (and filled with dummy content ready for 2024 editing which would happen separately).